-For your convenience, Ampac Paving & Concrete have identified and provided a guide on the most common types of damage to asphalt:
+For your convenience, Ampac Paving and Concrete have identified and provided a guide on the most common types of damage to asphalt:

 Block cracking refers to the large, often square or rectangular shaped cracks on the asphalt.
 It often covers wide areas of the driveway and, unlike fatigue cracking, is not caused by having loaded vehicles on the asphalt.
 Instead, block cracking is the result of shrinkage because of the asphalt binder’s inability to expand or decrease in size with changing temperature cycles.
 When the asphalt was applied, the mix may have been placed too dry and has hardened significantly over time.